crownstone/bluenet/docs/MEMORY.md

 | 0x0000FE00 | IPC | 0x100 | 256 | 0.25
 | | **Total** | 0x10000 | 65536 | 64

-* TODO: There is a reference to `CORE_BL_RAM`.
-I suppose this is not actually used...
-If RAM has to be preserved for the bootloader, we have to move the IPC section below this part.

 In bootloader mode, RAM is (see the [bootloader linker file](https://github.com/crownstone/bluenet/blob/master/source/bootloader/secure_bootloader_gcc_nrf52.ld)):

 | Start address | What | Size | Size | Size (kB)